nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 #### Level 0 submission process: overview

-Metadata submissions at Level 0 will consist of a single TSV file with a header row, describing a collection of digital files owned or managed by a DCC.
+Metadata submissions at Level 0 will consist of a single TSV file with a header row, describing a **collection of digital files** owned or managed by a DCC.
 The properties listed for the Level 0 `file` entity (see immediately below for diagram and definitions) will serve as the TSV's column headers; each TSV row will represent a single file.
-The Level 0 TSV itself thus represents a flat [manifest](../draft-CFDE_glossary/glossary.md#CFDE-asset-manifest) or inventory of the digital files that a DCC wants to introduce into the C2M2 metadata ecosystem.
+The Level 0 TSV itself thus represents a **flat [manifest](../draft-CFDE_glossary/glossary.md#CFDE-asset-manifest) or inventory of digital files** that a DCC wants to introduce into the C2M2 metadata ecosystem.

 This level encodes the most basic of file metadata